What is the Record Producer Marshall Chess’ Net Worth?

 Marshall Chess is the son of the legendary Chess Records founder, Leonard Chess.
 Marshall left his father’s company in 1975, but came back in 1979 after Leonard was killed by a hit-and-run driver.
 He worked with artists like The Rolling Stones, Talking Heads, Eurythmics and Elvis Costello.

-YOU MAY ALSO LIKE Steve Bradley Hotel Owner’s Net Worth, Height, Bio, Birthday, Wiki
+YOU MAY ALSO LIKE Phil Rawlins Net Worth, Height, Bio, Birthday, Wiki

 He also collaborated with others like Phil Spector and Eric Clapton to create the blues rock album “The Beano Album” in 1976.